Educational Opportunities at Walt Disney World

 Check out these areas of the park for some serious cultural enrichment.
 These areas look authentic and can provide lessons on the myths and legends of the Eastern peoples.
-Not to mention the many opportunities to learn about animals and conservation.
+Not to mention there are many opportunities to learn about animals and conservation.
 You may even learn a few words from the Swahili language.
 It would be nearly impossible to visit these areas without learning something!

 Conservation Station and Dinoland